 In the main, people are the center of Dismukes' work.
 She uses photography to explore and understand the world, as it brings her in contact with fascinating people and their varied histories and cultures.
 Her travels have taken her to over fifty countries on six continents.
 She recently returned from Morocco.

-She is the sole proprietor of Grace Enterprises, that also serves as the conduit for her photography, sculpture, and basketry work.
+Dismukes is the sole proprietor of Grace Enterprises, that serves as a conduit for her photography and sculpture.